Active Ageing, on European level, often solely frames as prolonging working lives in view of enhancing the financing of pension systems.

 This is why AGE is working both on employment and active citizenship.

-The European employment strategy seeks to create more and better jobs throughout the EU.
+Some general initiatives are important to older workers as well: The European employment strategy seeks to create more and better jobs throughout the EU.
 It takes its inspiration from the Europe 2020 growth strategy.
 The European employment strategy also builds on the Europe 2020's Agenda for new skills and jobs and the Juncker Commission’s Skills Agenda for Europe.
 In 2016, the European Council adopted a Council recommendation on the integration of long-term unemployed, providing guarantees of job-search assistance to long-term unemployed.
+This was joined by an initiative on access to social protection for workers in non-standard jobs.

 Gender equality in employment of older people